Cal-Rex/milestone-p1-ronin347-media/README.md

 ### **Contact Page**
 This page contains a singular block element housing the contact form to have some congruence with site design.
 When a `text` input or `textarea` field is in `focus`, the style of the field changes to match the navigation button style when it is in `focus`.
 The Button to submit the form also adopts the same styling, but on `hover` instead of `focus`.
   - **Contact form**
+   - Original contact form was sourced directly from the [Code Institute Love running Project](https://github.com/Code-Institute-Org/love-running-2.0) when walkthrough was being conducted prior to this project.
+Style and structure was used as a basline, then fields were changed and re-styled to fit the pages needs.
    - Both the name and email field require information to be entered
    - The email field will only accept a valid email
    - Form data is posted to [https://formdump.codeinstitute.net/](https://formdump.codeinstitute.net/) for assessment purposes.